Blank Space: "Blank Space (Taylor's Version)"

 After signing a new contract with Republic Records in 2018, Swift began re-recording her first six studio albums in November 2020.
 The decision followed a public 2019 dispute between Swift and the music executive Scooter Braun, who acquired Big Machine Records, including the masters of Swift's albums which the label had released.
 By re-recording the albums, Swift had full ownership of the new masters, which enabled her to control the licensing of her songs for commercial use and therefore substituted the Big Machine–owned masters.

 The re-recording of "Blank Space", subtitled "Taylor's Version", was released as part of 1989s re-recording, 1989 (Taylor's Version), on October 27, 2023.
 Swift produced "Blank Space (Taylor's Version)" with Christopher Rowe, who had produced her previous re-recordings.
 The track was engineered by Derek Garten at Prime Recording Studio in Nashville, Tennessee; mixed by Ghenea at MixStar Studios in Virginia Beach, Virginia; and mastered by Randy Merrill at Sterling Sound in Edgewater, New Jersey.
 Rowe and Sam Holland recorded Swift's vocals at Conway Recording Studios in Los Angeles and Kitty Committee Studio in New York.

 Reception

-While giving positive reviews, music critics had different opinions on the re-recording's production.
-The Line of Best Fit journalist Kelsey Barnes commented that "Blank Space (Taylor's Version)" sounded like an "exact replica", but The Independents Adam White wrote that the re-recorded song features Swift's matured vocals that eroded the "raw mania" of the original song.
+Music critics were generally positive towards "Blank Space (Taylor's Version)", although there were conflicting opinions.
+The Line of Best Fit journalist Kelsey Barnes commented that the re-recorded song sounded like an "exact replica" of the original, but The Independents Adam White wrote that it featured Swift's matured vocals that eroded the "raw mania" of the original song.
 In NME, Hollie Geraghty praised the re-recording for showcasing one of the album's "deliciously polished belters that still feel brand new nearly a decade later".
 "Blank Space (Taylor's Version)" peaked at number nine on the Billboard Global 200 chart.
 On national singles charts, the re-recorded song peaked within the top 20 in Australia (9), Canada (11), New Zealand (12), and the United States (12).